 ARTICLE COMING SOON (JUNE)!
 Get on our email list to be notified when this article is available PREVIEW: This question comes up because of the many women who have contacted me to report that when they complained to a hospital about receiving a non-consented or forced...

-Episode 7 - Georgia Mothers Fight a Hospital Monopoly / **TW for description of non-consented episiotomy** Katie Kissel was stunned when, she says, Dr. Dawn Mandeville didn’t wait for her consent and cut an episiotomy on her during her first baby’s birth...
+Katie Kissel was stunned when, she says, Dr. Dawn Mandeville didn't wait for her consent and cut an episiotomy on her during her first baby's birth at Dekalb Medical in Atlanta, Georgia.
+The doctor simply stated she was going to do it, and before Katie could respond,...

-Episode 6 - A Feminist OB Puts Her Patients in Charge & Outcomes Improve In this episode, Cristen speaks with Jesanna Cooper, an obstetrician at an urban Alabama hospital serving a high-risk population.
-Dr. Cooper describes the unintentional outcomes of a change...
+In this episode, Cristen speaks with Jesanna Cooper, an obstetrician at an urban Alabama hospital serving a high-risk population.
+Dr. Cooper describes the unintentional outcomes of a change in practice at her clinic: Once they implemented a feminist care model,...

 Sen. Vivian Davis Figures drops a truth bomb in the Alabama legislature: “Who do you think birthed your ancestors.
 Uneducated slaves, ok?
 They were midwives.”